Triptych House

 Description

+The glazed walkways choreograph a narrative procession, using negative space to delineate and connect the volumes while providing uninterrupted views through the property to the lake.
 The architectural forms and exterior finishes create a strong datum that accentuates the home’s relationship to its natural surroundings.
-Whereas the horizontal prefinished cedar slats on the north side hug down toward the landscape, the negative spaces created by the glass links and the clean rooflines, along with the vertical pattern of the standing seam metal, create a distinct silhouette against the Prince Edward County sky.
-The cedar cladding, which stretches across the north side of the front elevation, offers more privacy on the side of the home that faces the driveway while floor-to-ceiling glass at the rear opens up the house entirely to the landscape and the lake.
+Whereas the horizontal prefinished cedar slats on the north side hug down toward the landscape, the negative spaces created by the glass links and clean rooflines, along with the vertical pattern of the standing seam metal roof, create a distinct silhouette against the Prince Edward County sky.

-Located across from the front door is a stairwell whose custom design turns an otherwise utilitarian architectural element into an organizing principle that is at once aesthetic and practical.
-Designed to elevate the entrance procession, the stair emphasizes the double-height space in this part of the house, helps carve out a sightline to the lake, and provides a spatial partition between different zones on the main floor.
-The folded edge of the white-painted steel guard peels back to reveal the white-oak risers and handrail.
-This gesture opens up the stair to the rest of the floor, turning the first few stairs into an invitation, and imbues the hard material with an unexpectedly soft mien.
+The blurring of indoors and outdoors is also accomplished through the deliberate yet subtle use of materials.
+We used the same stone for both the footpath leading up to the main entrance and the foyer floor, effectively pulling the path and, by extension, the outdoors in.
+Located across from the front door is a stairwell whose custom design turns an otherwise utilitarian architectural element into an aesthetic and practical organizing principle.
+Designed to elevate the entrance procession, the stair emphasizes the double-height space in this part of the house and provides a spatial partition between different zones on the main floor while also guiding the eye towards the lake.
+The folded edge of the white-painted steel guard peels back to reveal the white-oak risers and handrail — a gesture that opens up the stair to the rest of the floor, turning the first few steps into an invitation and imbuing the hard material with an unexpectedly soft mien.

 Images: doublespace photography